Tree-Planted Transformers: Unidirectional Transformer Language Models with Implicit Syntactic Supervision: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Peng Qian for providing us with the re-parsed BLLIP-\texttt{LG} dataset, which is used to train TPT\texttt{[cons.]}.
-We also wish to thank Laurent Sartran for answering various questions.
-We are also grateful to Kohei Kajikawa, Shinnosuke Isono, Yushi Sugimito, and Taketeru Yamakoshi for their insightful comments and suggestions.
-This work was supported by JST PRESTO Grant Number JPMJPR21C2.
+We appreciate the insightful reviews provided by the three anonymous ARR reviewers.
+We would also like to thank Peng Qian for supplying the re-parsed BLLIP-\texttt{LG} dataset, which was used to train TPT\texttt{[cons.]}.
+Special thanks to Laurent Sartran for answering various questions regarding \citet{sartran2022Transformer}.
+We are grateful to Kohei Kajikawa, Shinnosuke Isono, Yushi Sugimito, and Taketeru Yamakoshi for their valuable comments and suggestions.
+This work was supported by JSPS KAKENHI Grant Number 24H00087, Grant-in-Aid for JSPS Fellows JP24KJ0800, JST PRESTO Grant Number JPMJPR21C2, and JST SPRING Grant Number JPMJSP2108.